Captain Tom Moore: Namesakes

 On 29 April, Great Western Railway named a Class 800 train, 800 025, Captain Tom Moore.
 On 30 April, GB Railfreight named a Class 66, 66 731, Capt.
 Tom Moore – A True British Inspiration.
 Hornby Railways produced a OO gauge model locomotive, and donated £140,000 raised from its sales to NHS Charities.
 This locomotive was a record for Hornby, which sold 3,500 units in four days – on average one every two minutes and 26 seconds.

-In late April, West Midlands Police named a Dutch Sherder police dog puppy Captain Tom Moore, the name being an "overwhelming favourite" in an online vote to name dogs after "NHS heroes".
+In late April, West Midlands Police named a Dutch Shepherd police dog puppy Captain Tom Moore, the name being an "overwhelming favourite" in an online vote to name dogs after "NHS heroes".
 World Horse Welfare named a foal, recently born at its base in Thetford, Captain Tom, after a poll on social media.
 A Clydesdale horse born in the Lake District on Moore's birthday was also named Captain Tom.
 Northamptonshire Fire and Rescue Service named a powerboat Captain Tom.
 Bedford Hospital also named a new landscaped garden after him.